-The Geology Department offers courses for first-year students at the 100 level, space permitting.
-Please examine the department's course offerings and the corresponding course descriptions carefully, noting if courses have prerequisites.
+The Earth and Climate Sciences Department (ECSC) offers courses for first-year students at the 100 level, space permitting.
+In some cases a course at the 200- or 300-level might be suitable, so feel welcome to read through course descriptions carefully, noting prerequisites for courses above the 100-level.

-Students with an interest in majoring in Geology, or pursuing a joint major in Environmental Geology, are encouraged to take either GEOL 0112, GEOL 0161, or GEOL 0170 as their introductory course.
+Students with an interest in majoring in Earth and Climate Sciences, or pursuing an ECSC joint major with Environmental Studies or Biology, are encouraged to take an introductory course in their first year.